Where can you turn when your child is struggling with their Behavior or Social/Emotional Development?

 What children do, think, or feel in any given situation is influenced by a variety of factors.
 These include: temperament, current environment, past experiences, family dynamics, thought patterns and their unique neurobiological profiles.

-Treatment for Autism Spectrum and Related Disorders
+Treatment for Autism Spectrum and Related Challenges

 There is a growing body of research that supports Relationship-Based, Developmental approaches to Autism Spectrum Disorder (ASD).
 For example, in a 2019 study published by the Journal of the American Psychological Association, Developmental Interventions were recognized in the highest tier of efficacy among autism treatments.

 Mr. Glazier has been a leader in this field since the late 1990’s.
-He has helped hundreds of neurodiverse children build more natural connections with family members and peers and achieve greater growth, independence, and joy.
+He has helped hundreds of neurodivergent children build more natural connections with family members and peers and achieve greater growth, independence, and joy.

 Parental Guidance and Support